Questions Frequently Asked By Families

 Students should take courses to satisfy the General Education Requirements during their first few semesters, but these courses should be ones in which there is genuine interest, and should include a course or two in areas of a potential major.
 Most students spread their requirements over all four years of study and, in so doing, explore more advanced topics in a variety of academic disciplines.
 The Foreign Language Requirement can be fulfilled by continuing with the same language(s) studied in high school, or by developing proficiency in a new language.
 If students have not placed out of the Foreign Language requirement upon matriculation or are considering study abroad in a country where English is not the native language, they are encouraged to enroll in a language course in their first semester.
 Students should also try to take a writing seminar to satisfy the Writing Requirement during their first year.

 Students needing help with a course should first go to the teaching assistant or the instructor.
 In addition, a wide variety of academic support programs are available on campus.
 Several departments offer special help sessions for introductory-level courses, and in many cases teaching assistants are assigned to work with students, either individually or in small groups.
-The Tutoring Center and the Weingarten Learning Resources Center provide individual tutoring, exam review workshops, and professional instruction focusing on reading, critical thinking, studying and time management.
+The Weingarten Center provides individual tutoring, exam review workshops, and professional instruction focusing on reading, critical thinking, studying and time management.

 A student who decides to major in two different departments within the College—History and English, for example, or Biology and Philosophy—is completing a double major.
 A student who is fulfilling the requirements of two different schools within the University—the College and the Wharton School, for example, or the College and the School of Engineering—is completing a dual degree program.
 Students must apply for the dual degree program.

 Students are expected to declare a major before the Advance Registration period in the spring semester (late March to early April) of their sophomore year.
-The procedure involves gathering information about the major(s) under consideration, meeting with the pre-major advisor to discuss plans and update the Academic Planning Worksheet, then meeting with the undergraduate chair or other departmental representative to discuss plans and declare the major.
+The procedure involves gathering information about the major(s) under consideration, meeting with the pre-major advisor to discuss their plans, then meeting with the undergraduate chair or other departmental representative to discuss plans and declare the major.

 After matriculation at Penn, students may take up to five course units at another college or university and transfer them back to Penn as credit away.
 Such courses must be taken in a four-year institution (not a community or junior college), and acceptance of the credit is subject to the prior approval by the appropriate Penn department through XCAT.